Nahuatl language in the United States: Use of the language

 Historically, there began to be Nahuatl communities for the first time in what is now the United States from the Tlaxcalan colonization in the north of the Viceroyalty of New Spain.

 Unlike the other languages of Mexico that are spoken in the United States, a large portion of Nahuatl speakers are Mexican-Americans.
 Many of this group have created their own identity by connecting with the Mexica culture.
 Since Nahuatl is identified as the language of the Mexica, the Chicanos have appropriated it as a symbol of their identity.
 There are many who speak Nahuatl with native Mexican speakers and others who prefer only to speak it with other Chicanos.
 Likewise, the Nahuatl connection with its own identity is the reason why many of them have Nahuatl names.

 On the other hand, Nahuatl is used by inmates in prisons in New Mexico, California and other states to speak in code, an issue that has greatly concerned officials.
 In many prisons in the United States, many Chicanos have taken it upon themselves to promote the language within the prison system (using it as prison slang).
-Typically, inmates also use the language to confuse and provoke guards, as in the known case of an inmate being reprimanded by a guard who says to her friend "¿tlen ahko ika inon siwatl?"
+Typically, inmates also use the language to confuse and provoke guards, as in the known case of an inmate being reprimanded by a guard who says to her friend "¿tlen ahco ica inon cihuatl?"
 (What's up with that woman?).
 They also teach the language to new inmates, and there are cases of people from ethnic groups other than Mexican-Americans who ended up learning the language because they heard it every day.